nathankot/Karma.gs/readme.md

     scale_type(0)
 ```

-Isn't it awesome how all of the relevant response rules are encapsulated in
+Isn't it awesome how *all of the relevant response rules are encapsulated in
-the same class?
+the same class*?
 No more messing around with multiple files.

-The reason why we add the mummy rule last, is because the daddy rule can be
-enough in most cases.

 ## How to use